 All decisions on the suspension of a pupil will be made in consultation with Parents/Carers and, where applicable, the Placing Authority.
-Appeal against the Head Teacher/Head of Education's decision may be made in writing directly to the Head Teacher/Head of Education.
+Appeal against the Teacher in Charge/Head of Education's decision may be made in writing directly to the Teacher in Charge/Head of Education.